Lockout Tagout and Permit-to-Work: Where Isolation Control Fails

 Assumed Isolations

-This erosion of challenge is one of the ways permit systems begin to degrade under operational pressure, as discussed in Why Permit-to-Work Systems Fail Under Pressure.
+This erosion of challenge is one of the ways permit systems begin to degrade under operational pressure, as discussed in Why PTW Systems Fail Under Pressure – And How Operational Drift Takes Hold.

 Why Restart Is Often the Most Dangerous Moment